zramsay/eris-cli/docs/specs/variable_specification.md

 # Variables Specification

-Variables can be used for nearly every epm [jobs](jobs_specification) field (largely with the exception of nonce and wait).
+Variables can be used for nearly every eris [jobs](jobs_specification) field (largely with the exception of nonce and wait).

-eris:pm variables will always begin with a dollar sign `$`.
+eris:jobs variables will always begin with a dollar sign `$`.
 This is what will trigger the variable expansion.

 Variables come in the following types: